cmpunches/ZNC-IRC-Logviewer/README.md

-Log viewer for ZNC by Alias Phanes @ SURRO INDUSTRIES 2016
+Log viewer for ZNC by Chris Punches
+2016